 “Matthew Flinders Anglican College is planning for the future with the Flinders Masterplan, which provides a suite of new contemporary learning spaces for our 1,380 students from Prep to Year 12,” Mr Meade said.

-“The Design Centre will enhance our campus along with the three other key facilities which recently opened at the College: the Year 7 Precinct, the Flagship Centre for Years 5 and 6 students and the Wonderarium learning centre in the Primary School,” he said.
+“The Infinity Centre will enhance our campus along with the three other key facilities which recently opened at the College: the Year 7 Precinct, the Flagship Centre for Years 5 and 6 students and the Wonderarium learning centre in the Primary School,” he said.

 “It’s rewarding to observe how these new facilities are being enjoyed by our students, staff and parents as part of a vibrant Flinders life.